jupyterlab/jupyterlab-latex/README.md

 ]
 ```

-The `{filename}` placeholder will be replaced by the name of the LaTeX file during compilation.
+The only supported placeholder in the manual compile command is `{filename}`.
+It will be replaced by the name of the LaTeX file during compilation.

 Additional tags and options can also be added to edit configuration values.

-New: `Tectonic Engine Support`
+_New in 4.2.0_: Tectonic Engine Support
 The extension now also supports the Tectonic engine for compiling LaTeX files.
 To use Tectonic as the default LaTeX engine cutomize the `jupyter_notebook_config.py file`:

 ```python
 c.LatexConfig.latex_command = 'tectonic'
 ```

-The default command sequence for `Tectonic` generates the output file in `pdf` format and uses the available `SyncTeX` flag.
+The default command sequence for Tectonic generates the output file in `pdf` format and uses the available `SyncTeX` flag.

 For [advanced control](https://tectonic-typesetting.github.io/book/latest/v2cli/compile.html) over [Tectonic](https://github.com/tectonic-typesetting/tectonic), specify options in the manual_cmd_args setting: